 Source: The Expanding Airport - Mobile Lounges at Washington Dulles International Airport (by Charles and Ray Eames, 1958)

 After mid-field concourses were expanded in 2000, passengers used jetways to access the concourse and then the mobile lounges shuttled passengers across the tarmac to the main terminal.
-Dulles A, D, and C gates became accessible by an underground AeroTrain in 2010, but international passengers landing at Concourse D still rely upon the mobile lounges because Cost to extend the AeroTrain there were too high.
+Dulles A, D, and C gates became accessible by an underground AeroTrain in 2010, but international passengers landing at Concourse D still rely upon the mobile lounges because the cost to extend the AeroTrain to that concourse was too high.

 A former president of the Metropolitan Washington Airport Authority suggested why:15